Inuyasha the Movie: The Castle Beyond the Looking Glass: Development

-The film is produced by the same staff members from the previous film: Toshiya Shinohara directed the film at Sunrise, Katsuyuki Sumisawa wrote the screenplay, Hideyuki Motohashi designed the characters and acted as a chief animation director, and Kaoru Wada composed the music.
+The film is produced by the same staff members from the previous film: Shinohara directed the film at Sunrise, Sumisawa wrote the screenplay, Hideyuki Motohashi designed the characters and acted as a chief animation director, and Kaoru Wada composed the music.

 Music

 The theme song, "Yurayura", is performed by Every Little Thing.

 Release

-The film was released in Japanese theaters on December 21, 2002.
+The film premiered in Japan on December 21, 2002.